The Russian test is blamed for space debris threatening the space station - ExBulletin

 “We will continue to make it very clear that we will not tolerate this kind of activity,” he told reporters.

-NASA astronaut Mark Vande Hei, who is in the middle of a one-year mission, called it a crazy but well-coordinated day, as he wished Mission Control good night.
+NASA astronaut Mark Vande Hei, who is in the middle of a one-year mission, called it a crazy but well-coordinated day “as he told the Control Mission good night.

 Anti-satellite missile tests by the US in 2008 and India in 2019 were conducted at much lower altitudes, well below the space station at about 260 miles (420 kilometers.)